STS-31: Crew

-Crew seating arrangements
+Crew seat assignments

 Crew notes

 This mission was originally to be flown in August 1986 as STS-61-J using Atlantis, but was postponed due to the Challenger disaster.
 John W. Young was originally assigned to command this mission, which would have been his seventh spaceflight, but was reassigned to an administrative position and was replaced by Loren J. Shriver in 1988.

 Mission highlights

-STS-31 was launched on April 24, 1990, at 8:33:51 a.m.
-EDT.
-A launch attempt on April 10, 1990, was scrubbed at T-4 minutes for a faulty valve in auxiliary power unit (APU) number one.
-The APU was eventually replaced and the Hubble Space Telescope's batteries were recharged.
-On launch day, the countdown was briefly halted at T-31 seconds when Discovery's computers failed to shut down a fuel valve line on ground support equipment.
-Engineers ordered the valve closed and the countdown continued.
+STS-31 was launched on April 24, 1990, at 12:33:51 UTC (8:33:51 am EDT, local time at the launch site).
+A launch attempt on April 10, 1990, was scrubbed at T−4 minutes for a faulty valve in auxiliary power unit (APU) number one.
+The APU was eventually replaced, and the Hubble Space Telescope's batteries were recharged.
+On launch day, the countdown was briefly halted at T−31 seconds when Discovery's computers failed to shut down a fuel valve line on ground support equipment.
+Engineers manually commanded the valve to close and the countdown continued.

 The main purpose of this mission was to deploy Hubble.
 It was designed to operate above the Earth's turbulent and obscuring atmosphere to observe celestial objects at ultraviolet, visible and near-infrared wavelengths.
 The Hubble mission was a joint NASA-ESA (European Space Agency) effort going back to the late 1970s.
 The rest of the mission was devoted to photography and onboard experiments.
 To launch HST into an orbit that guaranteed longevity, Discovery entered an orbit of around 613 × 615 km.
 At one point during the mission, Discovery briefly reached an apogee of 621 km, the highest altitude ever reached by a Shuttle orbiter.
 The record height also permitted the crew to photograph Earth's large-scale geographic features not apparent from lower orbits.
 Motion pictures were recorded by two IMAX cameras, and the results appeared in the 1994 IMAX film Destiny in Space.
-Experiments on the mission included a biomedical technology study, advanced materials research, particle contamination and ionizing radiation measurements, and a student science project studying zero gravity effects on electronic arcs.
-Discovery's reentry from its higher than usual orbit required a deorbit burn of 4 minutes and 58 seconds, the longest in Shuttle history up to that time.
-Discovery also orbited the Earth 80 times during the mission.
+Experiments on the mission included a biomedical technology study, advanced materials research, particle contamination and ionizing radiation measurements, and a student science project studying zero-gravity effects on electronic arcs.
+Discovery's reentry from its higher-than-usual orbit required a deorbit burn of 4 minutes and 58 seconds, the longest in Shuttle history up to that time.
+Discovery orbited the Earth 80 times during the mission.